genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ## Disaster recovery: example

+In a clustered Genesis setup, all session data is shared amongst all nodes.
+Following the example setup in the Prerequisites section, if the Primary Node fails and goes offline, tThe load balancer should divert traffic to the Secondary node, which contains all the session data for the end users.
+Their work will continue without disruption.

 ## Vertical and horizontal scaling

 If you are adding nodes for horizontal scaling simply add the details of the extra nodes to the hosts section in **genesis-system-definition.kts**.